ASEAN finance ministers, central bankers reaffirm commitment to international trade, investment

 Even as ASEAN’s strong growth momentum is expected to be sustained into 2018, the region must remain vigilant against risks, according to the joint statement.

-SINGAPORE: Finance ministers and central bank governors of ASEAN on Friday (Apr 6) reaffirmed their commitment to international trade and investment as they remain “vigilant against risks”, according to a joint statement released after the 4th Finance Ministers’ and Central Bank Governors’ Meeting.
+SINGAPORE: Finance ministers and central bank governors of ASEAN on Friday (Apr 6) reaffirmed their commitment to international trade and investment as they remained “vigilant against risks”, said a joint statement released after the 4th Finance Ministers’ and Central Bank Governors’ Meeting.

-The finance ministers and central bank governors said they are encouraged by ASEAN’s strong economic growth last year and expect the growth momentum to be sustained into 2018.
-This is due to broad-based global economic recovery, expansion in global trade, sustained private consumption and growing infrastructure investment.
+Encouraged by last year’s strong economic growth of 5.1 per cent, Southeast Asia’s finance ministers and central bankers said they expect the region’s growth momentum to be sustained into 2018.
+This is on the back of broad-based global economic recovery, expansion in global trade, sustained private consumption and growing infrastructure investment.

-Still, they remain “vigilant against risks” and have reaffirmed their commitment to international trade and investment, which are “important engines of growth and development”, said the joint statement.
+Still, they remained “vigilant against risks” and reaffirmed their commitment to international trade and investment, which are “important engines of growth and development”, according to the joint statement.

+Finance Minister Heng Swee Keat, who co-chaired the joint meeting with Monetary Authority of Singapore’s managing director Ravi Menon, said the officials spent “quite a bit of time” discussing trade matters, one of which was the risk of protectionist sentiments rising around the world.

+But even as globalisation has its negative impact and there should be support for those affected, “the right solution is not to close the economy”, Mr Heng said at a media conference when asked about the threat of a boiling trade confrontation between the US and China.

 The group also reaffirmed their commitment to the ASEAN Economic Community (AEC) Blueprint 2025, including its strategic objectives of financial integration, financial stability and financial inclusion.